basilkhuder/BulkDeconvolution/README.md

 Being able to determine cellular heteorgenity in Bulk RNA-Seq data is possible through deconvolution.
 By taking a scRNA-Seq dataset made up of cells of the same tissue, we can find marker genes that will help significantly differentiate our bulk sample(s).

-*deconvolute.py* allows for normalization of single-cell datasets to find an appropriate and represenative amount of  marker genes to be used to deconvolute a bulk  RNA-Seq sample.
+*deconvolute.py* allows for normalization of single-cell datasets to find an appropriate and representative amount of  marker genes to be used to deconvolute a bulk RNA-Seq sample.
 It uses the following packages:

 - scanPy
 - AnnData